HOW DID CASA BEGIN?

 How Do CASA Volunteers Help Children?

-CASA volunteers are appointed by judges to watch over and advocate for abused and neglected children, to make sure they don’t get lost in the overburdened legal and social service system or languish in inappropriate group or foster homes.
+CASA volunteers are appointed by judges to watch over and advocate for abused and neglected children, to make sure they don’t get lost in the overburdened legal and social service system or languish in inappropriate groups or foster homes.
 Volunteers stay with each case until it is closed and the child is placed in a safe, permanent home.
-For many abused children, their CASA volunteer will be the one constant adult presence in their lives.
+For many children, their CASA volunteer will be the one constant adult presence in their lives.

 Independent research has demonstrated that children with a CASA volunteer are substantially less likely to spend time in long-term foster care and less likely to reenter care